ChalkyT/ChalkyT/README.md

 - 👋 Hi, I’m Rhi
 - 🌱 Currently studying for my AWS cloud practioner cert.
-I code in Ruby, Python and have recently been building with Django and Svelte.
+I code in Ruby, Python and have recently been building with Django, Django REST Framework and Svelte.
 - 💞️ I'm also interested in learning Generative Art.

 <!---